mszegedy/plea/story/ch-6.md

 Vasilisa, already halfway to the stairs with Alexey, swivelled to face her.
 "We already _had_ this conversation, Sofia, and it ended with Artemis leaving," Vasilisa said pointedly.
 "Are you going to make it zero-for-two?"

-"But..."
-Sofia couldn't choose a complaint. "...what do you even plan to _do?_"
+"But…" Sofia couldn't choose a complaint. "…what do you even plan to _do?_"

 "Shamanize," replied Vasilisa simply, in a tone that carried an implicit, "Duh."